Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 To run multiple DCS servers under control of DCSServerBot you just have to make sure that you configure different communication ports.
 This can be done with the parameter DCS_PORT in DCSServerBotConfig.lua.
 The default is 6666, you can just increase that for every server (6667, 6668, ...).
 Don't forget to configure different Discord channels (CHAT_CHANNEL, STATUS_CHANNEL and ADMIN_CHANNEL) for every server, too.
 To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server (see below).

+DCSServerBot will autodetect all configured DCS servers on the first startup and generate a sample ini file for you already.

 ### Setup Multiple Servers on Multiple Host at the Same Location
 To communicate with DCSServerBot over the network, you need to change two configurations.